Timing to Challenge Paternity in Arizona

 However, the court noted that Mrs. Fernandez was acting as her own attorney and was not familiar with legal procedures.
 Therefore, the court converted the appeal into a petition for special action relief and accepted the petition.

 Husband’s Challenge to Paternity

 The Court of Appeals considered whether Mr. Arvizu was barred from challenging paternity by laches.
 Laches is an equitable doctrine.
 In order to obtain relief from laches, Mrs. Fernandez must show that Mr. Arvizu unreasonably delayed asserting his rights.
 She must also show that the delay prejudiced her.

-Husband said that by 1981, he was “convinced” that Arvizu, Jr. was not his.
-However, despite this, husband stipulated to an increase in his child support obligation without challenging paternity.
+The husband said that by 1981, he was “convinced” that Arvizu, Jr. was not his.
+However, despite this, the husband stipulated to an increase in his child support obligation without challenging paternity.
 Four years later, Mrs. Fernandez again brought a proceeding against Mr. Arvizu for support.
 Again he did not contest paternity.

 Finally, 12 years after he became “convinced” that Arvizu, Jr. was not his son; he challenged paternity.
 Under these circumstances, Mr. Arvizu’s delay was unreasonable.
 This delay prejudiced Mrs. Fernandez.
-Husband should have acted quickly to obtain blood testing.
+The husband should have acted quickly to obtain blood testing.

-Accordingly, husband was barred by laches from denying paternity.
+Accordingly, the husband was barred by laches from denying paternity.

 The Court of Appeals accepted special action jurisdiction.
 It ruled that Mr. Arvizu’s denial of paternity was barred by laches.
 Therefore, it vacated the trial court’s paternity testing order.